 This takes knowledge of what the market will bear at the current time for the type of property and note terms.
 The investor also needs to consider Loan-to-Value Ratios, the type of property and the marketability of it, and his own cost of funds.
 We will inform the investor of the price and yield for which we can sell a particular investment.

 We will obtain an evaluation of value and pictures of the collateral.
 If the property is local, Investors should look at the property, as well.
 Looking at what other similar properties in the immediate area are currently selling for is a good way to determine value.
-If the property is out of the area or out of state, we generally have a Realtor or Real Estate Broker provide pictures and evaluate the property.
+If the property is out of the area or out of state, we generally have a Real Estate Broker provide pictures and evaluate the property.
 The value should be compared with the investment amount.
 We do not recommend investing over 80% of a financeable property’s value (Loan-to-Value Ratio) and not over 70% on land.
 In the vast majority of investments, these ratios are even lower.

 During this process, the investor finds out the quality of the investment offered by verifying the represented facts through documentation, which include the following: